tschuehly/maskicons/README.md

 ## Usage

-Import the package in your CSS:
+Just import the package in your CSS file after `tailwindcss`:

 ```css
 @import "tailwindcss";
 @import "maskicons";
 ```

-Or import only the icon sets you need:
+You can alternatively import just the icon sets that you need:

 ```css
 @import "tailwindcss";